Atinos31/Speaky/README.md

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
 2. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'FATFACE & LATO Web' font into the style.css file which is used on all pages throughout the project.
 3. [Font Awesome:](https://fontawesome.com/)
-    - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+    - Font Awesome was used For website logo to add icons for aesthetic and UX purposes.
 4. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 5. [Balsamiq:](https://balsamiq.com/)